Graduate Writing Resources

 YOU ARE INVITED!

 Weekly Thesis Writing Time is dedicated to providing a comfortable, distraction-free space conducive for graduate student thesis writing.
-This weekly program offers Western Doctoral and Master’s students, who are currently writing their thesis/dissertation, an Internet-free three-hour block of time in a beautiful setting to focus exclusively on writing.
+This weekly program offers Western Doctoral and Master’s students, who are currently writing their thesis/dissertation, an Internet-free three-hour block of time to focus exclusively on writing.
+May 2018 sessions are scheduled to be held in Weldon Library, Room 439H (Thursdays), and Middlesex College, Room 8 (Fridays).

 This is joint initiative between SOGS and SGPS